-Our Sunday School classes begin each Sunday morning at 9:45 and our Sunday service begins at 11:00.
+Our Sunday service begins at 11:15 am.
 We invite you to join us.

 The following is a list of community, missions and church projects that Memorial Church is involved in:

-Holiday Angels (Christmas gifts, and other family assistance at Christmas), SMPCC (Smoky Mountain Pregnancy Care Center), Kid's Place, CareNet, REACH, monetary donations to UMCOR (United Methodist Committee on Relief), Prayer Shawl Ministry, Art & Craft Ministry, United Methodist Men (projects for those in need), Monday applique group, Macon New Beginnings/The Serving Spoon (on hold since Covid).
-Memorial has also had a community meal every other month.
-Since Covid-19, those meals have been drive-thru meals and are provided for all the community, especially for those less fortunate.
-You also have the option of a prayer with/by our Pastor, Evan Hill.
-Donations are voluntary and the food is always good!
-We expect to have our next drive-thru meal in January, 2021.
+Holiday Angels (Christmas gifts, and other family assistance at Christmas), SMPCC (Smoky Mountain Pregnancy Care Center), KIDS Place, CareNet, REACH, monetary donations to UMCOR (United Methodist Committee on Relief), Prayer Shawl Ministry, Art & Craft Ministry, United Methodist Men, Women's Fellowship, Monday applique & sewing group, Macon New Beginnings/The Serving Spoon.

 If you are interested in being involved in any of these projects or groups, or would like additional information, please call Millie in the church office.

 A Brief History of Memorial United Methodist Church